Romeo and Juliet (2013 Broadway play): Production background

 It was the first Broadway production of the play Romeo and Juliet since 1977.
-The play ran on Broadway at Richard Rodgers Theatre from September 19 to December 8, 2013, for 93 regular performances after 27 previews starting on August 24 with Orlando Bloom and Condola Rashād in the starring roles.
+The play ran on Broadway at Richard Rodgers Theatre from September 19 to December 8, 2013, for 93 regular performances after 27 previews starting on August 24 with Orlando Bloom and Condola Rashad in the starring roles.
 On November 27, two performances of the production were filmed with nine cameras in high definition, and these performances were scheduled to be released in 2000 theatres on February 13 for the Valentine's Day week in 2014 in the United States.
 The United Kingdom theatrical release date was April 1.

 This production depicts Romeo and his Montague family with white actors, while Juliet and her Capulet family are depicted with black actors.
 The production was a modernization featuring a Triumph motorcycle and zip-up jackets.
 The show marked Bloom's Broadway debut, and although Rashad had earned Tony Award nominations for both of her two prior Broadway roles, it was the first professional Shakespeare production for both stars.
 Therefore, the actors hired Patsy Rodenburg of Guildhall School of Music and Drama as a Shakespearean voice instructor.